punit-k-s/candidate-recommender/README.md

 We keep it short, structured, and evidence-driven:

 - one-line verdict,
-- 3–5 bullets mapping **JD requirements → concrete resume evidence**,
+- 2-3 bullets mapping **JD requirements → concrete resume evidence**.
-- close with one risk + mitigation.

 This is implemented in `src/fit_summary.py` and called from `app.py` for the #1 candidate.